A Bregman-Sinkhorn Algorithm for the Maximum Weight Independent Set Problem: Conclusions

 \section{Conclusions}

 We presented a new method to address the maximum-weight independent set problem.
 The key component of the method is an approximate solver for the clique cover LP relaxation.
-The usage of the reduced costs allows to simplify and speed-up the primal heuristic, which, in turn, leads to a competitive approximate solver of the non-relaxed problem.
+Using reduced costs enables simplifying and speeding up the primal heuristic.
+This, in turn, leads to a competitive approximate solver of the non-relaxed problem.
 The advantages of our method are best seen on large-scale problem instances.

 We expect our method to become even more competitive when used with more powerful primal heuristics that additionally include local search as a subroutine.